 Things to Leave Behind or Take Extra Care With

-If you maintain a home in the USA, or you can leave a few things with a relative, you should consider leaving the following items at home, or you really must bring them, take extra care with them:
+If you maintain a home in the USA, or you can leave a few things with a relative, you should consider leaving the following items at home, or if you really must bring them, take extra care with them:

 - Anything that would be adversely affected by constant humidity.
 For example, a baseball card collection, personal artwork, or family photographs.
 Of course you want to have some family photos with you, but is it necessary to bring them all?